kranz912/rust-projects/README.md

 # Rust tutorial
+Rust is a new open-source systems programming language created by Mozilla and a community of volunteers, designed to help developers create fast, secure applications which take full advantage of the powerful features of modern multi-core processors.(Mozilla.org)

 ## Installing rustup on Linux or macOS
 If you are using **Linux** or **macOS**, enter the following command to a terminal: